open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The [`name`](./api.md#instrument-name-syntax) of an Instrument is defined to be case-insensitive.
 If an SDK uses a case-sensitive encoding to represent this `name`, a duplicate instrument registration will occur when a user passes multiple casings of the same `name`.

-If a duplicate instrument registration occurs due to an Instrument name conflict, the Meter MUST return distinct instruments for each casing and log an appropriate error as described above.
+When this happens, the Meter MUST return distinct instruments for each casing and log an appropriate error as described above.
 Unifying of the names is expected to be better handled "downstream" in an exporter or collection system that will have better context for how to handle the conflict.

 ### Instrument name